Shopify is hands-down the easiest way to set up an online store.

 If you’re looking for complete control over the back end (web hosting, performance, coding etc.) Shopify may feel too restrictive for you.
 It’s a little more expensive than other options too, but you do get unmatched power for the price.

 The alternative?
 Use WordPress with a plugin called WooCommerce.
+It involves getting a WordPress Hosting and self-hosting your own website.
 But, if you’re looking for the simple, easy, hassle-free option, choose Shopify.

 In this quick tutorial, we’ll go through the basic stages of setting up a Shopify store.
 We’ll look at signup, design, adding products, adding a domain name and setting up the payment mechanism.